Anthropocentric thinking

 The tendency to explain other people's behavior too quickly in terms of character while underweighting situational pressures and constraints.

-The tendency for a witness to remember more details about someone of the same gender
+The tendency for witnesses to remember more detail about someone of the same gender under some conditions.

 The tendency to favor, trust, defend, or positively interpret people and claims associated with one's own group more readily than comparable outsiders.